projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

    HMI_VM and RT_VM images, Debian packages for the Service VM and Hypervisor, launch scripts, and the iasl tool built following the Getting Started guide.
-You can use ``scp`` to copy across the local network, or use a USB drive:
+You can use ``scp`` to copy across the local network, or use a USB stick:

    Option 1: use ``scp`` to copy files over the local network
      Use scp to copy files from your development system to the